salesforce/omakase/readme.md

 See the various *RefinerStrategy interfaces for more instructions on implementing their methods.
 The general idea is that these custom refiners work in a chain.
 Whenever an `AtRule`, `Selector`, `Declaration` or `RawFunction` is refined, it gets passed through the chain of registered custom `RefinerStrategy` objects.
 If the first custom `RefinerStrategy` determines that the given object is not applicable, it returns false and the object is passed on to the next refiner.
 Finally, if no custom refiners handle the object then the `StandardRefiner` will be used.

 For any non-trivial custom syntax you will most likely be required to parse the raw content.
 You can utilize the `Source` class as a parsing utility.
 More importantly, nearly all of the library parsing functionality can be used standalone.
 This includes parsing rules, declarations, selectors, and even specific selectors like a class selector.
-Utilize the methods on `ParserFactory`.
+Utilize the methods on `ParserFactory` and `Parsers`.
 For example, here is how you would parse a raw string into a list of terms and operators:

 ```java
 Source source = new Source(rawContent, xyz.line(), xyz.column());